-Objective: Introduction in GIT ecology (microbiology, immunology, and host–pathogen interaction) and its influence on health and disease in young animals
+Objective: Introduction in The part of the digestive system that consists of the stomach and intestines. ecology (microbiology, immunology, and host–pathogen interaction) and its influence on health and disease in young animals

 Duration: 5 days